Richmond – Cambie Road and Sexsmith Road

 • A front reception office, a kitchen and dining area, indoor amenity space, a tenant support office, shared laundry facilities and bicycle parking

 The City of Richmond owns this land and would lease it to BC Housing.
 BC Housing submitted a Rezoning application and a Development Permit application to the City of Richmond on June 26, 2024.
-If the project is approved, we estimate construction to start in 2025.

 Supportive Housing